InEngine-NET/InEngine.NET/docs-src/commands.md

 ## View a Command's Help Text

-Run the command with the -h or --help arguments.
+Run the command with the -h or --help arguments to see help text.

+This command prints the publish command's help text, from the core plugin:

 ```bash
 inengine.exe queue:publish -h